davidrhoderick/authabl-api/README.md

 - **Archived Sessions Endpoint**
   - Add a route to retrieve a list of archived sessions with filtering options, such as by date range.

----

-This roadmap outlines the tasks and features in progress or planned for the OAuth2 server.
-Contributions and feedback are welcome!